aws-cloudformation/cloudformation-cli/doc_source/resource-type-cli-test.md

 `--function-name <value>`

-The logical lambda function name in the SAM template\.
+The logical Lambda function name in the SAM template\.
 Alternately, you can also specify an actual Lambda endpoint and function name in your AWS account\.

 Default: `TestEntrypoint`